TIBCOSoftware/snappy-examples/README.md

     " where geo != 'unknown' group by publisher, geo, time_stamp")
 ```
 #### Ingesting into Column table
-Next, create the Column table and ingest result of continious query of aggregating AdImpressionLogs.
+Next, create the Column table and ingest result of continuous query of aggregating AdImpressionLogs.
 Here we use the Spark Data Source API to write to the aggrAdImpressions table.
-This will automatically localize the partitions in the data store without shuffling.the data
+This will automatically localize the partitions in the data store without shuffling the data.
 ```scala
    snsc.sql("create table aggrAdImpressions(time_stamp timestamp, publisher string," +
     " geo string, avg_bid double, imps long, uniques long) " +